app-sre/deployment-validation-operator/boilerplate/openshift/golang-osd-operator/README.md

 The `build-push` target builds and pushes the operator and OLM registry images, ready to be SaaS-deployed.
+By default it is configured to be run from the app-sre jenkins pipelines.
+Consult [this doc](app-sre.md) for information on local execution/testing.

 ## Code coverage
 - A `codecov.sh` script, referenced by the `coverage` `make` target, to